-An experienced Sebastian or Vero Beach seller’s disability lawyer will work with contractor to expose these flaws.
+An experienced Sebastian or Vero Beach seller’s disability lawyer will work with the contractor to expose these flaws.
 The lawyer will request that local officials provide any notices.
 They will question the homeowner as to a wide variety of issues such as prior repairs.
 The attorney may speak with friends to find if the seller complained about the defects.

 Damages in seller’s liability cases